-David is an engineer now running his own database and software consulting business.
-He earned his B.S. in Engineering from the University of Lowell and a M.S. in Biomedical Engineering from Boston University.
+David started out as an engineer and still runs his own database and software consulting business as well as the farm.
+He earned a B.S.and M.S. in Engineering from Unversity of Lowell and Boston University.

 Caroline is a former Vocational Agriculture teacher who moved on to marketing communications and equestrian travel.
 She holds a B.S. in Animal Science/Agricultural Education from Cornell University and an M.B.A. from Boston University.
 From 2004 until 2018, Caroline offered Sheep Camp for Kids on the farm during the summer, a program so popular that no spot went unfilled for 14 consecutive years.
 Caroline also enjoys teaching adults, holding educational events such as Sheep Boot Camp, Lambing Clinic, and Sheep 101.